The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Reductive abelian case

 The aim of this subsection is to prove Theorem \ref{BunT}.
 We will first exhibit explicit generators of $\RPic(\bg{T}^d)$ for $g\geq 1$, thus proving Theorem \ref{BunT},\eqref{BunT2} and then deduce from it Theorem \ref{BunT}\eqref{BunT1}.

 We fix an isomorphism $T\cong \bbG_m^r$ which induces an isomorphism $\Lambda^*(T)\cong\Lambda^*(\bbG_m^r)=\bbZ^r$.
 Then we can identify the objects in $\bg{T}$ with the vector bundles of rank $r$ which are direct sums of line bundles.
-Accordingly with Theorem \ref{concomp}, the connected components of $\bg{T}$ correspond to the $r$-uples $d:=(d_1,\ldots,d_r)$ of integers, which correspond to the degrees of each line bundle in the splitting.
+According to Theorem \ref{concomp}, the connected components of $\bg{T}$ correspond to the $r$-uples $d:=(d_1,\ldots,d_r)$ of integers, which correspond to the degrees of each line bundle in the splitting.

 We will first focus on the case $d=(0,\ldots, 0)$ and $n\geq 1$, and then deal with the other cases.

 \begin{lem} Assume $n\geq 1$ and $g\geq 1$.
 The group $\RPic(\JT^0)$ is freely generated by

 \end{lem}